PMBio/mb-nanopore-2022/genomics/README.md

 `cd sv/ont/ && ./sv.sh`

+## Figures and plots

+Read-depth plots with phased heterozygous allele frequencies and structural variants were generated using

+`cd plotting/baf_rd_sv/ && ./rd.sh`

 ## Telomere sequences associated with SVs

 For the long-read data, [lorax](https://github.com/tobiasrausch/lorax) can be used to call SV to telomere junctions